 If you are using an Apple Mac, then follow these simple instructions:

-- Mozilla Firefox: Go to the View menu, then Text size and select Increase/decrease text size.
+- Mozilla Firefox: Go to the View menu, select Text size and then Increase/decrease text size.

 - Safari: Go to the View menu and select Zoom in.